hamadro/nextend-accordion-menu/readme.txt

 5. Screenshot from the theme management, set everything without CSS coding.

 == Changelog ==

+= 9.1.5 =
+* Fix: Sometimes wrong item was marked in the menu as active.
+Now it works fine.

 = 9.1.4 =
 * FAQ added